sparkfun/SparkFun_LoRaSerial/docs/led_states.md

 * The blue LED pulses on the server radio when the server transmits a HEARTBEAT frame.
 The blue LED pulses on the client radio when the client successfully receives a HEARTBEAT frame from the server.
 * The yellow LED pulses each time a channel hop (frequency change) occurs.

-## LED Mode - LEDS_RADIO_USE (3)
+## LED Mode - LEDS_RADIO_USE

 This mode gives the user insight into when a bad or duplicate frame is detected.
+The mode number is 3.

+    +++
+    AT-SelectLedUse=3
+    ATO

 * The G4 LED pulses when the radio transmits a frame.
 * The G3 LED is pulse width modulated to indicate the last received RSSI level.